redisson/redisson/docs/configuration.md

 Available values:

+* `AUTO` - The primary cluster is a cluster that has all master nodes available.
+Master nodes availability scan interval is defined by `scanInterval` setting.
-* `FIRST_PRIMARY` - Primary database is the first address in the list of addresses
+* `FIRST_PRIMARY` - The primary cluster is the first address in the list of specified addresses in configuration.
+No primary cluster failover detection.
-* `AUTO` - Primary database is selected if all master nodes are available
+* `FIRST_PRIMARY_PUBSUB_NOTIFICATION` - The primary cluster is the first address in the list of specified addresses in the configuration.
+The new primary cluster is switched manually by connecting to the current primary cluster and publishing a message with the new primary database address in the format `<hostname:port>` to the 'redisson:multicluster:primary' channel.
+This mode is useful for data migration between clusters.

 **subscriptionConnectionMinimumIdleSize**